-12. A continuously growing section of the workers have protested against this policy of class co-operation, and have demanded the organization of counter-action to the offensive of the capitalists.
-The wider becomes the protest of the revolutionary workers, the more grows the resistance of the workers against the policy of the Amsterdamers and the
+12. A continuously growing section of the workers have protested against this policy of class cooperation, and have demanded the organization of counteraction to the offensive of the capitalists.
+The wider becomes the protest of the revolutionary workers, the more grows the resistance of the workers against the policy of the Amsterdamers and the more grows for the latter the danger of either finding themselves in a position which will compel them to give up the reformist policy, or to lose their power over the working masses and the leadership in the working class organizations.
+By this they lose every value for the bourgeoisie.

 13. The fact that the Amsterdamers are losing their positions in the bourgeois society causes their great hatred towards the revolutionary workers.
-Co-operation with the bourgeoisie is more important to them than the unity of the working forces.
-In the name of preserving this co-operation they sacrifice not only the class interest of the workers, but even destroy their organization.
+Cooperation with the bourgeoisie is more important to them than the unity of the working forces.
+In the name of preserving this cooperation they sacrifice not only the class interest of the workers, but even destroy their organization.
 In order to silence the opposition they resort to the expulsion of its constituents.
 If this does not work, they expel whole local groups not hesitating even to split the trade unions and to destroy the working class movement.
 France, Czecho-Slovakia and Germany represent an example of this policy.
-The trade union bureaucracy does not care that by such tactics thousands of workers become indifferent and that they lose the attainments which they have won by 50 years of struggle.
+The trade union bureaucracy does not care that by such tactics thousands of workers become indifferent and that they lose the attainments which they have won by so years of struggle.
 They consider the disruption of the trade unions as the lesser evil.